kushalahuja02/Exploration-of-Student-Alcohol-Consumption-Using-R/README.md

 - `docs/` - Documentation and reports.

 ## Reports
-For detailed insights and findings, refer to the [Report on Student Alcohol Consumption]
+For detailed insights and findings, refer to the [[Report on Student Alcohol Consumption](https://github.com/kushalahuja02/Exploration-of-Student-Alcohol-Consumption-Using-R/blob/main/(Report)%20Exploration%20of%20Student%20Alcohol%20Consumption.docx)]

 ## Contributing
 I welcome any contributions to this project.